A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Still discussing works in 2020, we also find another group centrality study for cliques. \cite{nasirian2020detecting} expands the most-closeness clique problem proposed by \cite{vogiatzis2015integer} into the concepts of maximum-distance-closeness centrality and total-distance closeness centrality.
-They reference \cite{zhao2017efficient} with the claim, \textit{``The maximum H-group closeness centrality problem is to detect a set of vertices of size at most H with the maximum group closeness centrality in the network"}.
+Still discussing works in 2020, we also find another group centrality study for cliques. {Nasirian et al.}~\cite{nasirian2020detecting} expand the most-closeness clique problem proposed by {Vogiatzis et al.}~\cite{vogiatzis2015integer} into the concepts of maximum-distance-closeness centrality and total-distance closeness centrality.
+They reference {Zhao et al.}~\cite{zhao2017efficient} with the claim, \textit{``The maximum H-group closeness centrality problem is to detect a set of vertices of size at most H with the maximum group closeness centrality in the network"}.
 However, we do not think that this claim is accurate since H-group closeness centrality is concerned with a combination of group degree and group closeness centrality with H being a constraint on the lengths of the shortest paths.
-The study conducted by \cite{nasirian2020detecting} shows similarity to \cite{rysz2018finding}, as they also remove the restriction of a fixed-sized clique, but instead focus on the most closeness-central clique, as opposed to the most betweenness-central clique.
+The study conducted by {Nasirian et al.}~\cite{nasirian2020detecting} shows similarity to {Rysz et al.}~\cite{rysz2018finding}, as they also remove the restriction of a fixed-sized clique, but instead focus on the most closeness-central clique, as opposed to the most betweenness-central clique.

-As discussed earlier, \cite{vogiatzis2015integer} proposes three variants of most influential cliques with respect to degree, closeness, and betweenness.
-While clique betweenness is studied by both \cite{veremyev2017finding} and \cite{rysz2018finding}, the topic of clique closeness is covered by \cite{nasirian2020detecting}.
-The missing piece is completed by \cite{zhong2021finding} where the authors study the most degree-central clique problem and relax the constraint on the maximum allowed size of the clique.
+As discussed earlier, {Vogiatzis et al.}~\cite{vogiatzis2015integer} propose three variants of most influential cliques with respect to degree, closeness, and betweenness.
+While clique betweenness is studied by both {Veremyev et al.}~\cite{veremyev2017finding} and {Rysz et al.}~\cite{rysz2018finding}, the topic of clique closeness is covered by {Nasirian et al.}~\cite{nasirian2020detecting}.
+The missing piece is completed by {Zhong et al.}~\cite{zhong2021finding} where the authors study the most degree-central clique problem and relax the constraint on the maximum allowed size of the clique.